 - Establish focus groups to address specific issues.

-- Work with other organizations and associations, including but not limited to: OSHA, IADC, API, EPA., educational institutions and others interested in the advancement of worker health, safety, security and the environment.
+- Work with others interested in the advancement of worker health, safety, security and the environment.

 Resources Required: Member companies designate representatives to participate in meetings, contributing knowledge, information and support.

 Please review our Charter and Bylaws and initiatives (Click Here)